RealityBending/TemplateResults/README.md

     Comparison and Testing of Statistical Models.
 Journal of Open Source Software, 6(60), 3139.
     <a href="https://doi.org/10.21105/joss.03139" class="uri">https://doi.org/10.21105/joss.03139</a>
--   Lüdecke, Ben-Shachar, Patil, Waggoner & Makowski (2020).
+-   Lüdecke, Patil, Ben-Shachar, Wiernik, Waggoner & Makowski (2020).
     Visualisation Toolbox for ‘easystats’ and Extra Geoms, Themes and Color Palettes for ‘ggplot2’.
 CRAN.
 Available from
     <a href="https://easystats.github.io/see/" class="uri">https://easystats.github.io/see/</a>